decapbridge/decapbridge-web/content/collections/docs/getting-started.md

 Here, insert the full URL of your Decap CMS's instance admin page.
 Users will be redirected there for CMS login.
 It should look something like this: `https://your-site.com/admin/index.html`.

 Don't know what I'm talking about?
-Now is when I would reach for the official docs, install step: [https://decapcms.org/docs/install-decap-cms/](https://decapcms.org/docs/install-decap-cms/).
+Now is when I would reach for the _Decap CMS_ docs, install step: [https://decapcms.org/docs/install-decap-cms/](https://decapcms.org/docs/install-decap-cms/).

 For most people, you would create a `admin` folder at the root of your public assets file in your website's code directory, then add a `index.html` in it with something like this: